 There will be no immediate fiscal impact.
 Diverting organics and recycling from the landfill lowers landfill disposal fees and postpones the purchase of new landfill space.
-Additional costs, if any, to implement new processing alternatives, are uncertain until research and discussions with partnering agencies has been conducted.
+Additional costs to implement new processing alternatives are uncertain until the RFQ&P process is complete.
+The sustainable benefits and added costs of new processes will be evaluated with recommendations from staff to the Sustainability Commission.